 "Save one life and you’re a hero.

-This program prepares the nurse who already has a master of science in nursing to become academically eligible for certification in an advanced practice or leadership specialty.
+Preparing the MSN to become academically eligible for certification in an advanced practice or leadership specialty.

-Choose a specialization below to learn more about each area of focus.
+Choose a specialty below to learn more about each area of focus.

 Care for acutely ill patients, ages 13 and up, in a variety of settings such as acute care facilities, specialty practice offices and skilled care.